 Join the party as thousands of people take part in the Pride In London festival, a celebration of the lesbian, gay, bisexual and transgender (LGBT+) community across London.

-The culmination of the week-long event is the Pride in London Parade, which follows a route from Baker Street to Whitehall via Oxford Street, Regent Street, Piccadilly Circus, Lower Regent Street, Pall Mall and Trafalgar Square on 25 June.
-It features more than 250 community groups, dancers and performers; while more than 15,000 spectators are expected to attend the showcase of gay and lesbian culture in the city.
+The culmination of the 16-day event is the Pride in London Parade, which follows a route from Baker Street to Whitehall via Oxford Street, Regent Street, Piccadilly Circus, Lower Regent Street, Pall Mall and Trafalgar Square on 25 June.
+Taking place from 1pm, it features more than 250 community groups, dancers and performers; while more than 15,000 spectators are expected to attend the showcase of gay and lesbian culture in the city.
 The 2016 theme will be announced closer to the date.